 State University of New York at Oswego

-The Department of Theatre at the State University of New York at Oswego invites applications for a Visiting Assistant Professor position in Acting and Directing.
+The Theatre Department at the State University of New York at Oswego invites applications to fill a full-time Technical Director and Scene Shop Supervisor.

 Benefit Information: The State University of New York provides an excellent benefit package.
-For more information on benefits for full-time United University Professions (UUP) faculty, visit:
+For more information on benefits for full-time United University Professions (UUP) professional staff, visit: http://www.suny.edu/benefits/ or https://www.suny.edu/media/suny/content-assets/documents/benefits/benefit-summaries/FTUUPbenefitsummary-April-2022.pdf

 Description of Responsibilities: